Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

     This document tries to summarise the data that was gathered, the conclusions that were reached and the remedial steps that were taken.

     Each section has a link to the specific `Funkload bench reports`_.
+When statistics from the `Funkload bench reports`_ are used in this document we chose to use the 'P95' values.
+They represent what happened 95% of the time in the test.

+    The `Funkload bench reports`_ were configure not to follow external links, since we are attempting to benchmark the EMAS software and hardware cluster not external CDNs or external network access.

 1. Pre-test optimisation